MasseyHacks/masseyhacks-tutorials/website-with-github-pages/README.md

 Yup.

 ## Step 0: Prerequisites
 1. You're going to need to know how to use git with GitHub.
-I'd recommend going through our [Git and GitHub Tutorial](git-and-github).
+I'd recommend going through our [Git and GitHub Tutorial](git-and-github) by attending the workshop during the hackathon!
 The rest of these prerequisites is just a copy of the things you need for that workshop.
 2. You're going to need a GitHub account.
 Register one by pressing the big green "Sign Up" on the top right.
 3. Get yourself a copy of git on your computer.
 You've got two choices:
 	- Regular Git: Requires knowledge of the command line.
 If you're comfortable with a terminal, we'd definitely recommend this one.
 If you've got a package manager, you're welcome to get git from there.